hlrs-fcg/spada_fcg_fork/README.md

 Note that the extent types, interval types, and domain type `D` must be compatible.
 That is, any extent access plus an interval must not go beyond the bounds of the domain type `D`.

-Moreover, the extent types of the intermediate fields must be compatible with the access types of their consuming statements.
+The input argument's extent types must be super-types of the consuming statements.
+Similarly for the extent types of intermediate fields.

 ### conditionals